Drive-By Truckers: 2018–present: The Unraveling, The New OK and Welcome 2 Club XIII

 On September 11, 2018, the band shared a photo via their Instagram page alluding that they were currently working on their 12th studio album.
 The album, titled The Unraveling, was released on January 31, 2020, making it the longest gap between studio albums for the band so far.

 On June 17, 2020, NPR published an opinion piece by Patterson Hood, wherein he apologized for the band's name and called it "a drunken joke that was never intended to be in rotation and reckoned with two-and-a-half decades later".

 On September 30, 2020, just eight months after the release of The Unraveling, the band announced their thirteenth studio album, The New OK.
 It was made available on all streaming platforms the following Friday.

-On April 12, 2022, the band announced their fourteenth studio album, Welcome 2 Club XIII.
-The same day, the title track was released as the first promotional single.
+On April 12, 2022, the band announced their fourteenth studio album, Welcome 2 Club XIII and released the album's title track as the first promotional single.
 The title derives from the venue where founding members Patterson Hood and Mike Cooley performed at the start of their careers.

+On March 21, 2024, Drive-By Truckers announced the "Southern Rock Opera Revisited 2024 Tour" which will feature full-length live performances of that album in the summer and autumn of 2024 for, per the band, "very likely the last time."